luckypoem/moesocks/README.md

         moesocks -s $REMOTE_IP -k birthday!

-* Now you have a SOCKS5 proxy running inside a firewall using port `1080`.
+* Now you have a SOCKS5 proxy running inside a firewall on port `1080`.

 * SS compatible obfuscation can be turned on with the `-o` flag to make statistical analysis on packet length a bit more confusing.